cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## CreateModem

-The method to create a new modem within the pool.
+Creates a new modem within an existing modem pool.
+Returns the identifier of the newly created modem.

 ```proto
 CreateModem(io.clbs.openhes.models.acquisition.SetModemRequest) returns (google.protobuf.StringValue)